 - You can upload and overwrite a previously submitted document to Turnitin right up to the due date.
 (If you are granted an extension the first upload to Turnitin will be treated as your final submission).

 - If you have missed the deadline, you can still upload and submit your assignment.
 However, the system will mark your submission as late and standard overtime penalties will apply (but can be reviewed for special circumstances).
-See: The Academic Year / Submission of Work for Biomedical Science
+See: Penalty for late submission of work

 - If you are submitting off-campus, we cannot accept IT or internet-based problems as an excuse for a missed deadline (unless it is the University IT infrastructure at fault, e.g. Halls of Residence, and the CiCS team can verify this).

 Note: The document submitted to Turnitin at the official deadline will be considered your final submission.
 Please ensure that you carefully check that the correct version of a document is being uploaded.
 If the wrong document is submitted you must contact the module co-ordinator immediately, attaching a copy of the correct final version otherwise the initial submission will stand and this will be the version that is graded.

 Assignment submission confirmation

 Once you have submitted your document to Turnitin the system generates an e-mail will be sent to your Sheffield University address.
 This is your confirmation that you have submitted successfully to Turnitin and you should keep this for your records.
 It will also allow you to access a copy of your submission via a link in the email.
 Without this receipt appearing your submission may not have been successful and you should try again.

 We recommend that do not close your browser until you have received the confirmation e-mail.
 In the event of any problems with your submission this e-mail will be required as proof of submission.
 We suggest you create an email folder to store the receipts.